There are countless reasons why you’ll want to learn how to write bullet points.

-- You’d better know how to write a headline
+- You’d better know how to write magnetic headlines.

 We’re not telling you to keep your copy short.
 We’re telling you to keep your copy readable.

-Why bullet points?
-Like it or not, they keep people reading your blog posts, pages, articles, and copy like nothing else …
+Like it or not, they keep people engaged with your blog posts, pages, articles, and copy like nothing else.